plurid/plurid/README.md

 ## Description

-The framework compiled files are in the `plurid` folder.
-Examples can be found in `test/examples`.
+The framework compiled files are in the `./pkg/` folder.
+Examples can be found in `test/examples/`.

-For general design & architecture, features, and more: see `notes`.
+For general design & architecture, features, and more: see `./about/notes/`.